Skip to content

 OTR Listing

-The South Australian Government’s Office of the Technical Regulator (OTR) is proactively addressing the growing demand for energy from EVs by mandating new requirements for residential EV chargers.
-Starting July 1, 2024, all chargers in South Australian homes must be capable of demand response, meaning they can adjust charging rates up or down, in response to third party signals.
-This guideline seeks to empower consumers to optimise energy usage, benefit from off-peak electricity rates, and incorporate renewable energy sources like solar and batteries.
+The South Australian Government’s Office of the Technical Regulator (OTR) is proactively addressing the growing demand for energy from EVs by mandating requirements for residential EV chargers.
+Since July 1, 2024, all EV chargers in South Australian homes must be capable of demand response, meaning they can adjust charging rates up or down in response to third-party signals.

 SA Power Networks Embedded Generation Compliance

-All EV chargers installed on the network in South Australia should follow the SA Power Networks EV charger installation requirements.
+All V2G chargers installed on the network in South Australia should follow SA Power Networks Embedded Generation installation requirements.
+This includes completing a pre-installation application for the device via our portal.
+Refer to this user guide for how to create a V2G application

 In the absence of specific requirements for bidirectional EVs, bidirectional EV chargers, including inverters capable of V2G, are currently treated by SA Power Networks as battery energy storage systems (BESS).
-As they are considered embedded generation devices, they must follow the SA Power Networks Embedded Generation installation requirements.

 Site dynamic and Flexible Exports compliance

-The South Australian Government’s Office of the Technical Regulator requires grid-connected exporting inverters to be capable of remote communications via the Distributed Energy Resources guidelines.
+The South Australian Government’s Office of the Technical Regulator requires grid-connected exporting inverters to be capable of remote communications via the Distributed Energy Resources guidelines

 As per this guideline, from 1 July 2023, each new installation of inverter connected generators must include the capability to monitor and manage all electricity generating plant on site to keep within a sitewide export limit and have that export limit updated remotely (typically by the relevant Distribution Network Service Provider (DNSP)).
 CSIP-AUS (Formally SA HB:218) is the communications protocol used by DNSPs in Australia to communicate this export limit, and compliance with this standard is required by the guidelines above.